Tyrannosaurus rex thighbone

 youmagine

-The Naturalis Biodiversity Center is excavating a Tyrannosaurus rex skeleton in Montana.
-The museum scanned the actual thighbone of the T.rex, which had been broken into 2 parts, to create this 3D model.
-A life-size (2 meter total) 3D printed version of this model will be part of the T.rex skeleton displayed in the museum.
-The original thighbone was broken into 2 pieces; to print the entire bone you need to print both a Top and Bottom.
-There are 2 sets of files included in this design: the original models created by Naturalis, and those of the bones already split and optimized for 3D printing.
-The split pieces can easily be glued together using a key that slots into both pieces for easy alignment.
-Check out our printing tutorial, which includes a guide teaching you how to split the original bone models for easy printing, here: http://ultim.kr/2aqijck
+The Naturalis Biodiversity Center is unearthing a massive Tyrannosaurus rex skeleton in Montana.
+Museum scientists carefully scanned the actual thighbone of the T.rex, which had been shattered into two pieces, to craft this highly detailed 3D model.
+A life-size replica (2 meters total length) of this model will be part of the T.rex skeleton on display at the museum.
+The original thighbone was broken in two; to print the entire bone, you must print both a Top and Bottom section.
+Two sets of files are included in this design: the original models created by Naturalis, and those of the bones already split and optimized for 3D printing.
+The split pieces can be easily glued together using a key that fits snugly into both pieces for effortless alignment.
+To learn more about printing this model, check out our step-by-step tutorial, which includes a comprehensive guide on how to split the original bone models for easy printing: http://ultim.kr/2aqijck

 Download Model from youmagine